Maxine Cheshire, Post reporter and columnist with ‘the guts of a cat burglar,’ dies at 90

 Ms. Cheshire aspired to be a lawyer, but when her father died in 1951 she was forced to drop out of Union College in Barbourville, Ky.
 She worked at newspapers in Barbourville, Harlan and Knoxville, Tenn., before joining The Post.

 Her marriage to journalist Herbert Cheshire ended in divorce.
-In 1982, she married Jasper “Jack” Warren, the owner of a Texas oil-drilling company, and settled in Houston.
+In 1982, she married Jasper “Jack” Warren, the owner of a Texas oil-drilling company, settled in Houston and retired from journalism.
 He died in 2013.

 Survivors include four children from her first marriage, Marc Cheshire, Hall Cheshire, Gideon Cheshire and Leigh Wooldridge; and four grandchildren.